conan-io/docs/howtos/manage_shared_libraries/env_vars.rst

 Even if ``toolA`` doesn't declare the variables in the ``package_info`` method, you can use the :ref:`virtualrunenv generator<virtual_run_environment_generator>`.
-It will set automatically the environment variables poiting to the "lib" and "bin" folders.
+It will set automatically the environment variables pointing to the "lib" and "bin" folders.

 **conanfile.txt**